thatgirlAnansi/Java_Project/README.md

 Squash Client Library: Java
 This client library reports exceptions to Squash, the Squarish exception reporting and management system.

-Documentation
-For an overview of the various components of Squash, see the website documentation at https://github.com/SquareSquash/web.

 Compatibility
 This library is compatible with J2SE 1.6 or newer.
 All dependencies are handled by Maven.